LydiahLaw/Steghub-Devops-Cloud-Engineer/Project-20-Migration-to-the-Cloud-with-containerization-Docker/README.md

 docker push lydiahlaw/php-todo:0.0.1
 ```

-### part 5 — jenkins ci/cd pipelines
+---

+### Jenkins CI/CD Pipelines

-Set up Jenkins as a Docker container with access to the host Docker socket, enabling it to build and push images as part of the pipeline:
+Jenkins was run as a Docker container with access to the host Docker socket, giving it the ability to build and push images as part of the pipeline:

 ```bash
 docker run -d \